edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 connector registration or update transaction and is signed by the connector private key:

-1. `connector_key` : The connector's public key for pairing
+1. `connector_key` : the connector's public key for pairing
+2. `local_clpr_endpoint_id` : the identifier of the local clpr endpoint
-2. `local_clpr_endpoint_type` : indicates the type of local clpr endpoint
+3. `local_clpr_endpoint_type` : indicates the type of local clpr endpoint
-3. `local_clpr_endpoint_config` : local endpoint configuration
+4. `local_clpr_endpoint_config` : local endpoint configuration
-4. `remote_clpr_endpoint_type` : indicatest the type of remote clpr endpoint
+5. `remote_clpr_endpoint_type` : indicatest the type of remote clpr endpoint
-5. `remote_clpr_endpoint_config` : remote endpoint configuration for that type
+6. `remote_clpr_endpoint_config` : remote endpoint configuration for that type
-    1. `clpr_endpoint_id` : The unique identifier for the CLPR Endpoint
+    1. `clpr_endpoint_id` : the unique identifier for the CLPR Endpoint
-    2. `clpr_endpoint_ips` : An optional list of CLPR Endpoint IP addresses
+    2. `clpr_endpoint_ips` : an optional list of CLPR Endpoint IP addresses
-    3. `proof_configuration` : The initial config for validating state proofs
+    3. `proof_configuration` : the initial config for validating state proofs

 The signature on the hash of the bytes of the connector registration message must be verifiable with the public key provided in the `connector_key`.
+Including the `local_clpr_endpoint_id` is how the clpr endpoint knows that the connector owner is intending to connector to be installed on this endpoint.

 The `local_clpr_endpoint_type` indicates the content and data format for the `local_clpr_endpoint_config`.
 This content is specific to the local CLPR